SweetOBurritO/backstage-plugin-ai-assistant/plugins/ai-assistant-backend-module-model-provider-google-vertex-ai/README.md

 The model-provider-google-vertex-ai backend module for the Backstage AI Assistant plugin.

-This module lets the AI Assistant backend call local or remote Google-hosted (GCP) Vertex AI models through a configuration-driven provider so the rest of the plugin remains model-agnostic.
+This module lets the AI Assistant backend call Google-hosted (GCP) Vertex AI models through a configuration-driven provider so the rest of the plugin remains model-agnostic.

 ## Features